The Gallery houses three rooms that recreate historical eras and settings.

 The Gallery oversees an extensive collection of coins and tokens, paper currencies, bonds, stocks, chits, and other money-related material.
 As a result, in recent years the Gallery has become this region’s principal contact for public questions about old currencies.
 A numismatic endowment has been established in the North Carolina Collection to acquire, preserve, and exhibit numismatic specimens and to assist the department in its efforts to build the finest state currency collection in the nation.

-Featured web content related to the Gallery’s numismatic holdings includes selected images of some of the notes and coins in our collections; an online collection of historic moneys in the North Carolina Collection from the Colonial era to the Civil War; an article about the Carolina Elephant token, a rare 17th-century coin; and “Civil War America and the Man in the Street” (PDF), an article by Smithsonian numismatics expert Richard Doty about the effects of the Civil War on American currency in the North and the South.
+Featured web content related to the Gallery’s numismatic holdings includes selected images of some of the notes and coins in our collections; an online collection of historic moneys in the North Carolina Collection from the Colonial era to the Civil War; an article about the Carolina Elephant token, a rare 17th-century token; and “Civil War America and the Man in the Street” (PDF), an article by Smithsonian numismatics expert Richard Doty about the effects of the Civil War on American currency in the North and the South.

 The University of North Carolina at Chapel Hill is the oldest operating state university in the nation, opening to students in January 1795.
 In helping today to preserve UNC’s long history, the Gallery serves as the central repository for artifacts relating to the school’s history.
 The Gallery now cares for more than 3,000 UNC-related artifacts.
 A selection of these is available in the online collection Carolina Keepsakes.
 People who have objects associated with UNC history and would like to donate them to the school are encouraged to contact the Gallery’s staff.